Court-Pencil/Trailblazers/README.md

 ### Header

 The header maintains a consistent and responsive layout across all screen sizes.
-On larger screens, it features a logo on the left and navigation links to the Gallery, Events, Contact, and Home pages on the right, alongside a prominent “Book Now” call-to-action button.
-On smaller screens, the navigation adapts into a mobile-friendly menu.
-The clear, user-friendly design helps users orient themselves quickly with intuitive and accessible navigation
+On larger screens, it features a logo on the left and navigation links to the Gallery, Hikes, About us, Beginners guide and Home pages on the right, alongside a prominent “Book Now” call-to-action button.
+On smaller screens, the navigation adapts into a mobile-friendly menu using a burger icon drop-down menu.
+The clear, user-friendly design helps users orient themselves quickly with intuitive and accessible navigation.

-### Home page
+### Home Page

 - Welcoming Landing Section: The homepage opens with a bold, affirming mission statement that immediately sets the tone for inclusivity and adventure.